Christopher Cherniak

-Christopher Cherniak is an American neuroscientist, a member of the University of Maryland Philosophy Department.
-Cherniak’s research trajectory started in theory of knowledge and led into computational neuroanatomy and genomics.
+Christopher Cherniak (May 5, 1945 - March 13, 2025) was an American neuroscientist, a member of the University of Maryland Philosophy Department.
+Cherniak's research trajectory started in theory of knowledge and led into computational neuroanatomy and genomics.
 The underlying linkage between the areas concerns models of the agent: The work began with more realistic, bounded-resource models of rationality.
 From this epistemology in turn stemmed a research program concerning optimal-wiring models of global brain and genome anatomy, a structuralist approach.

 Minimal agents

-Cherniak’s monograph Minimal Rationality states that perhaps the most fundamental psychological law is that humans are finite beings.
+Cherniak's monograph Minimal Rationality states that perhaps the most fundamental psychological law is that humans are finite beings.
 Bounded-resource models of the agent characterize human rationality as falling between nothing and perfection.
-The apercu motivating the rationality critiques is conveyed by the realization that standard idealizations entail some deductive omniscience - for instance, triviality of portions of the deductive sciences.
+The aperçu motivating the rationality critiques is conveyed by the realization that standard idealizations entail some deductive omniscience - for instance, triviality of portions of the deductive sciences.
 Such ideal agent/logicians, if computational, would have to violate Church's Theorem on undecidability of first-order logic.
 This insight in turn indicates that NP-completeness is of parallel interest: computational intractability of a cosmos-consuming scale is a practical counterpart to traditional absolute uncomputability - another layer of impossibility for the idealizations.

 This is part of the philosophical significance of computational complexity.

-This research program proceeds from a holistic rather than compartmentalized perspective, where philosophy and science are distinct but inextricably interconnected.
-For instance, the classical paradoxes of semantics (e.g., the Liar Paradox) and set theory (e.g., Russell's Paradox) can be reexamined not as pathology, but instead as signs of use of “quick and dirty heuristics” - that is, speed-reliability tradeoffs of correctness for feasibility.
+This research program proceeds from a holistic rather than compartmentalized perspective, where in an inherent ambiguity philosophy and science are distinct but inextricably interconnected.
+For instance, the classical paradoxes of semantics (e.g., the Liar Paradox) and set theory (e.g., Russell's Paradox) can be reexamined not as inherently contradictory, but instead as signs of use of “quick and dirty heuristics” - that is, speed-reliability tradeoffs of correctness for feasibility.
 Three disparate fields thereby converge: (a) computational complexity theory, (b) empirical psychology of quick and dirty heuristics, (c) philosophical theory of bounded-resource rationality.
 In this way, the bounded rationality models serve as a foundation of current “behavioral economics”.